Back to Home

 How We Keep You Safe

-Continuous vital sign monitoring — oxygen, heart rate, blood pressure throughout the procedure
+Constant monitoring — your oxygen, heart rate, and blood pressure are watched the whole time